 There’s nothing mentioned about the fact that living within social structures, the Buddhist ethical precepts are designed to investigate, uncover, and transform those structures and our relationship to them!
 There’s not even a hint that ethical behavior has relational implication and function!
 It serves neo-liberal ideology to make the current economic system seem "natural" (it's been said that people can envision the end of the world more easily than the end of Capitalism!) and along with the economy, the neo-liberal individualist subject/consumer.

 Now, the Buddha, as one example, listed “business in weapons” as first among those “businesses” a practitioner should not participate in.
 This is more than sadly ironic when the US military now offers mindfulness to "enhance performance" and deal with stress caused by its very institutional structure and mission!
-The modern neo-liberal “buddhist” cannot countenance anything so radical as that, so makes ethics all about feeling good about oneself and simply "being in the moment!"
+The modern neo-liberal “buddhist” cannot countenance anything so radical as criticizing and rejecting militarism and so makes ethics all about feeling good about oneself and simply "being in the moment!"

 This is also why we see more and more corporations offering “mindfulness” to its employees to deal with the stress of the corporate structure, situating the full cause of stress in the liberal subject rather than investigating the assumptions, expectations, and institutional structures as factors that cause employee stress!